Winnie09/Wenpin_Hou/index.md

 #### For Prospective Students

-She is currently seeking **PhD students** eager to contribute to innovative research projects on genomics.
-Please directly apply through the PhD program and and list her name as your preferred mentor.
+She is currently seeking **PhD students** eager to contribute to innovative research projects.
+Students from computer science, AI/ML, statistics, mathematics, engineering, and computational biology backgrounds can contribute to our research.
+Prior genomics experience is helpful but not required for many projects.
 If you are interested in a research position (e.g. research assistant, visiting student, practicum), please send her your CV.

 #### News & Media
 - *Columbia News:* [A Mathematician Uses AI to Find Meaning in Genomic Data](https://www.publichealth.columbia.edu/news/mathematician-uses-ai-find-meaning-genomic-data)